smitrichard/ABNAMROassessment/README.md

 General

 This file contains explanation to the assessment that has been given to me.
 Next to this file there are specific files for each of the parts of the assessment, they will be mentioned as I will elaborate on each specific part.
 For the GDP data I decided to use Eurostat as data provider since a link to the data was provided in the assessment.
+In this file there were 3 sheets with different units of measure (euro per capita, million purchasing power standards and million euro).
+For this assessment i chose to use GDP in million euro.
 Both data files have been downloaded and added to the repo.

 Part 1